datacarpentry/shell-genomics/_episodes/04-redirection.md

 We showed a little how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
+Grep is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
+We're not going to work with regular expressions in this lesson, and are instead going to specify the strings we are searching for.
 Let's give it a try!

-Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive Ns.
+Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleoties (Ns).
 Let's search for the string NNNNNNNNNN in the SRR098026 file.

 ~~~